 Chad is a student at Patuxent High School in Lusby, MD where he plays an active role in community service, Academy of Finance, the Calvert County Citizens Advisory Council, student senate, Criminal Justice, and the Chick-Fil-A Leadership Academy, a program sponsored by the chicken powerhouse that strives to serve the community around it.
 Chad maintains an active status on the honor roll and will finish high school as a triple-completer.

-Chad also played an active part in the 2016 presidential election and volunteered for both Hillary Clinton and Bernie Sanders in the 2016 Democratic Presidential Primary — proudly making him the only Democrat at 71 Republic.
+Chad also played an active part in the 2016 presidential election and volunteered for both Hillary Clinton and Bernie Sanders in the 2016 Democratic Presidential Primary — making a proud Democrat at 71 Republic.

 “Alone we can do so little, together we can do so much.” — Helen Keller.
 Chad believes at the backbone of any successful company is a motivated and dedicated workforce, and with a little bit of magic, Chad looks forward to cultivating that atmosphere and adding to the success rate at 71 Republic.